claresudbery/clare-wiki-ably/pages/coding/tools/flutter/flutter.md

 ### Creating space between elements on the screen

-- Add a `SizedBox` widget beetween other elements - often used to create visual gaps
+- Add a `SizedBox` widget between other elements - often used to create visual gaps
 - See [this commit](https://github.com/claresudbery/Flutter_codelab_namer_app/commit/4af6787861a2ff1593f87fc4a2f485a8874f9261)

 ### Preventing visual clashes with OS features